ibm-cloud-docs/Backup/offline-agent-windows.md

        ```
        TcpTestSucceeded : False
        ```
-       If this is the case, you must contact your network team to update the firewall.
+       If so, you must contact your network team to update the firewall.

 ## BUAgent isn't running
 {: #ts-WinAgentbua}